 You will see the existing department details and setups for different tabs.
-You can modify the details and setups as per need.
-You will have an additional "Delete" button from the editing page of the department.
+You can change the details and configurations as needed.
+You will have an additional "Delete" button on the editing page of the department.

-- Delete: By clicking the "Delete" button, you can delete the POS Flag record and remove it from the system.
-If you click, the warning message will pop up on the screen to confirm the deletion.
+- Delete: By clicking the "Delete" button, you can delete the department record, and it will be removed from the system.
+If you click, a warning message will pop up on the screen to confirm the deletion.

-3. Buttons: Once the tax group details are updated, save the tax rate details.
-(Save buttons explanations will be similar to “Adding Departments”.)
+3. Buttons: Once the details are modified, save the department details.
+(Save button explanations will be similar to “Adding Departments.")

 Follow the steps mentioned below to delete the department: